Do you accept cash?

 Where do I collect my rental gear?

 To collect your rental gear you need to have your mypass card printed and with you.
-If you do not have your mypass card just pop by one of our Guest Services Locations, just meters away from our rental shops.
+If you do not have your mypass card just pop by one of our Guest Services Locations.
+At Coronet Peak you will find this opposite rentals to your left as you enter the base building.
+In Queenstown you can find Guest Services at 41 Shotover Street (opposite Fergburger).

 What's Included in the 3 Peak Pass